MERP FAQs and Important Resources

 MERP is a Flexible Spending Account (FSA).
 It is a pre-tax account to use to pay for eligible medical, dental, and vision care expenses that aren't covered by your insurance plan.

-How Does MERP Work?
+How does MERP work?

 • The money you elect will be deducted from your paycheck on a pre-tax basis.
+This means that your dollars go farther because the funds you set aside for this account are not taxed, they go straight to your MERP account for eligible expenses.

 • MERP funds can be used for eligible out-of-pocket expenses for yourself and/or your dependents (spouse and eligible children).

 • The minimum annual amount is $240, and the maximum is $3,050.
-Up to $640 in unused funds will be carried over at the end of the year for 2024.
+Up to $640 in unused funds may be carried over at the end of the year for 2024.
 Funds in excess of the $640 rollover limit are subject to the “use it or lose it” rule.

-• Eligible expenses incurred through 12/31/23 may be submitted for reimbursement to PacificSource through 3/31/24.
+• Eligible expenses incurred through 12/31 of the plan year may be submitted for reimbursement to PacificSource through 3/31 of the following year.

 What are some examples of MERP eligible expenses?

-• Copays
+• Co-pays

 • Prescription medications